TatesTests/hugeo/README.md

 # Kustice

 Lasdfsfsdfw firadasdm themsdfsdfeded business template for Hugo.
 Browse through a [live demo](https://loved-wood.cloudvent.net/).
-Increasdasdase the web presence of a law firm or business with this configurable theme. asdasd
+Increasdasdase the web presence of a law firm or businasdasdasdess with this configurable theme. asdasd
 ![Justice template screenshot](images/_screenshot.png)